Oseledets' Splitting of Standard-like Maps: Geometric Stability

 \section{Geometric Stability}

-The method employed here, already introduced in \cite{Giona} for different purposes, exploits the isomorphism between special linear transformations (the group $SL(2,\mathbb{R})$) and rational functions (the \emph{M\"obius} group, see appendix \textbf{A}).
-Unit tangent vectors $\dot{\mh{x}}$ can be uniquely represented by polar angles $\alpha\in[-\pi,\pi]$ through the two coordinates covering the circle $\psi\defeq\cot(\alpha)$ and $\sigma\defeq\tn{sign}(\alpha)$ :
+The method employed here, already introduced in \cite{Giona} for different purposes, exploits the isomorphism between special linear transformations (the group $SL(2,\mathbb{R})$) and rational functions (the \emph{M\"obius} group, see appendix \ref{appx:a1}).
+Unit tangent vectors $\dot{\bos{\gamma}}$ can be uniquely represented by polar angles $\alpha\in[-\pi,\pi]$ through the two coordinates: